Cycling shoes can make a difference in your ebike ride! But do you need them?

 I’ve experienced how the right pair of shoes can improve my ebike ride, especially during longer rides that I tend to take on my ebike.
 With a diverse selection of cycling shoes on the market, there’s an option for every rider’s preference and style.
 Join me as we dive deeper into the world of cycling footwear and discover how it could elevate your ebike adventures.

 We are always looking for protection from the New England elements, some shoes come with gusseted tongues to keep out mud and water.
 Some high-end models even offer a waterproof membrane to keep your feet dry in wet weather.
 Additionally, many shoes feature reflective details for added visibility on the road or trail at night.

 Cycling shoes are designed to make your bike ride more efficient and provide protection from road elements when out biking.
 They have stiffer soles for power transfer and many have a cleat so you can attach them to your pedals to maximize power transfer.

-- Better power transfer from a stiffer shoe to your bike
+- Enhanced power transfer due to stiffer shoe construction

 When you compare a pair of cycling shoes to a pair of running shoes, you will notice a few major differences.
 Shoes that are designed for cycling have much stiffer soles and allow you to clip into the pedals to give you more efficient power placement on both your “push” and your “pull”.